The Benefits of Yoga in the Management of Arthritis

 Symptoms of arthritis include swelling around the joint, pain, stiffness, and a reduction in the range of motion.

-Often, arthritis can cause permanent damage to the affected joints.
+Often, arthritis can cause permanent damage to affected joints.

 These changes may be visible, such as knobby finger joints, but often the changes in bone structures can only be seen on X-ray.

-Less common forms of arthritis can additionally affect the heart, eyes, lungs, kidneys and skin, as well as the joints.
+Less common forms of arthritis are known to affect the heart, eyes, lungs, kidneys and skin, as well as the joints.

 When the joint symptoms of osteoarthritis are mild or moderate, they can be managed by: